Towing Vehicles for a Special Event

 The following instructions are for the private person responsible for a special event (Event Organizer) on how to properly remove vehicles from public property for a special event.
 For questions or additional information, contact Sgt.
-Wes Shaffer, Scottsdale Police Department (SPD) Special Events Unit (SEU) Supervisor, at 480-312-4390 or email@example.com.
+Wes Shaffer, Scottsdale Police Department (SPD) Special Events Unit (SEU) Supervisor, at 480-312-4390 or [email protected].

-When the public roadway or a public parking area is to become a special event venue pursuant to a special event permit, and vehicles parked in the roadway or public parking area will create a hazard or will otherwise interfere with the operation of the special event, the Event Organizer may request permission from the Scottsdale Police Department to relocate or remove the vehicles.
+When the public roadway or a public parking area is to become a special event venue pursuant to a special event permit, and vehicles parked in the roadway or public parking area will create a hazard or will otherwise interfere with the operation of the special event, the Event Organizer may request the Scottsdale Police Department respond to relocate or remove the vehicles.
 With proper notification and properly posted signs, and due to the exigency of the special event itself, any vehicle on the public roadway or public parking area within the special event venue may be considered as abandoned and thereby removed by the contracted towing company of the Scottsdale Police Department pursuant to ARS § 28-4834.

 Event Organizer Responsibilities

 The Event Organizer must complete and adhere to the following:

 - At least 72 hours prior to your event, e-mail the SPD SEU Supervisor:

 - A diagram of the restricted parking area